Profile information

 Hello!

-My name is Varun, and I’m a traveller with a deep love for the Himalayas.
+My name is Varun, and I'm a traveler with a deep love for the Himalayas.
 After 15 years in the corporate world, I decided to follow my passion for exploring different cultures and the beauty of nature.
-I have also been a Workaway volunteer, travelling to many countries, and I loved the experience.
+I've also been a Workaway volunteer, traveling to many countries, and I loved the experience.

-I recently bought a house in the Kangra Valley, nestled at the foot of the Dhauladhar mountains in Himachal Pradesh.
-It’s a peaceful place surrounded by nature and full of potential for creative projects and meaningful work.
+I recently bought a house in the Kangra Valley, a peaceful place surrounded by nature and full of potential for creative projects and meaningful work.

 About the house

-The house sits on a 900-square-yard plot, with the building itself taking up about 300 square yards.
+Our house sits on a 900-square-yard plot, with the building itself taking up about 300 square yards.
 It has four rooms, a hall, and a traditional mud kitchen with bamboo roofing.
-The house has a mix of mud and concrete structures.
-While the mud kitchen stays cool and comfortable, the concrete parts of the house can get too hot during summer days and and too cold in winter.
+The house is a mix of mud and concrete structures.
+While the mud kitchen stays cool and comfortable, the concrete parts of the house can get too hot in summer and too cold in winter.

 I don’t want to solve this issue with air conditioning or other artificial methods.
 Instead, I want to explore natural and eco-friendly solutions.
 In the past, houses were built with materials like mud and wood, and they provided better insulation.
-I would love to invite people with ideas and skills to help me make this house more sustainable and inspire the local community to do the same.
+I would love to invite people with ideas and skills to help me make this house more sustainable and inspire the local community.

-I want this place to become a centre where people from around the world can come together, share ideas, and work on solutions to common problems like climate change.
+Ultimately, I still want this place to become a center where people from around the world can come together, share ideas, and work on solutions for common problems like climate change.
 By reviving traditional building methods and using sustainable materials, we can create something meaningful that respects nature and helps preserve old crafts.
-I’ve met local artisans and masons who used to work with eco-friendly materials, but those techniques are slowly disappearing.
-Together, we can give them a new life and inspire others to adopt sustainable practices.Types of help and learning opportunities
+I've met local artisans and masons who used to work with eco-friendly materials, but these techniques are slowly disappearing.
+Together, we can give them new life and inspire others to adopt sustainable practices.Types of help and learning opportunities

 Charity Work